Dallas Cowboys: Home and away uniform history

 During the 1976 season, the blue-white-blue stripe on the crown of the helmets was temporarily changed to red-white-blue to commemorate the United States' bicentennial anniversary.
+This stripe configuration returned in 2021 and is now worn for one regular season game annually when the team pays tribute to Medal of Honor recipients.

 In 1994, the NFL celebrated their 75th Anniversary, and the Dallas Cowboys celebrated their back-to-back Super Bowl titles by unveiling a white "Double-Star" jersey on Thanksgiving Day.
 This jersey was used for special occasions and was worn throughout the 1994–95 playoffs.
 During the same season, the Cowboys also wore their 1960–63 road jersey with a silver helmet for one game as part of a league-wide "throwback" policy.

 During the 1995 season, the team wore the navy "Double-Star" jersey for games at Washington and Philadelphia and permanently switched to solid color socks (royal blue for the white uniform, and navy blue for the dark uniform).
 The navy "Double-Star" jersey was not seen again until the NFL's Classic Throwback Weekend on Thanksgiving Day 2001–2003.

 In 2004, the Cowboys resurrected their original 1960–1963 uniform on Thanksgiving Day.
 This uniform became the team's alternate or "third jersey" and was usually worn at least once a year, primarily Thanksgiving Day.
 Two exceptions were when the Cowboys wore their normal white uniforms on Thanksgiving in 2007 and 2008.
 While the team didn't wear the throwback uniform exactly on Thanksgiving Day in those two years, Dallas wore them on a date around Thanksgiving for those two years.
-In 2007 Dallas wore the throwback uniform on November 29, 2007 against the Green Bay Packers.
-In 2008 Dallas wore the throwback uniform on November 23, 2008 against the San Francisco 49ers.
+In 2007 Dallas wore the throwback uniform on November 29, 2007, against the Green Bay Packers.
+In 2008 Dallas wore the throwback uniform on November 23, 2008, against the San Francisco 49ers.
 The team went back to wearing this uniform at home on Thanksgiving Day in 2009 while their opponent was the Oakland Raiders who wore their AFL Legacy Weekend throwbacks.
-Dallas wore this alternate uniform on October 11, 2009 as part of one of the NFL's AFL Legacy Weekends when they traveled to Kansas City to play the Chiefs who were sporting their AFL Dallas Texans' uniforms.
+Dallas wore this alternate uniform on October 11, 2009, as part of one of the NFL's AFL Legacy Weekends when they traveled to Kansas City to play the Chiefs who were sporting their AFL Dallas Texans' uniforms.
 This created a rare game in which neither team wore a white jersey and the first time the Cowboys wore the alternative uniform as a visiting team.
 The 1960–1963 uniform may also be used on other special occasions.
 Other instances include the 2005 Monday Night game against the Washington Redskins when the team inducted Troy Aikman, Emmitt Smith, and Michael Irving into the Cowboys Ring of Honor, and the 2006 Christmas Day game against the Philadelphia Eagles.